 Hiring A New Account Manager Is Not A Growth Strategy

 Many founder-owners like to have personal relationships with each of their clients.
 Some of those relationships will have been nurtured over many years and may have been the bedrock of sales when you started the business.

 But as your business expands you will find yourself stretched further and further, giving up personal time to make sure each client gets the top draw treatment and your staff are not called upon to work out of hours.

-That’s unsustainable to your business, and personally to your own and your family’s wellbeing.
+That’s unsustainable for your business, and personally to your own and your family’s well-being.

 Often people assume that the solution is simply to hand off some accounts to their account managers, but that strategy is plagued with pitfalls.

-Your clients may not initlallly like this.
+Your clients may not initially like this.
 They are used to dealing with you, aka the ‘big boss’.
 I’ve witnessed those raised eyebrows when a new account manager is introduced – the unspoken message is always clear: ‘We don’t want a new person.
 Our relationship is with you.’
-Clearly this transition from you to an account manager has to be well managed.
+Clearly, this transition from you to an account manager has to be well managed.

 It can also be a problematic strategy from your side of the fence.
 If your account manager or managers are relatively inexperienced you may find yourself struggling to juggle the demands of clients with the need to train your staff – and then we’re back to the original thought of ‘It would have been quicker to do it myself.’

 ‘Delegation’ Is More Than Handing Off Tasks